dialex/PersonalTroller/README.md

 The executable searches for a `Tasks.txt` file containing the trolling actions to perform.
 If it doesn't exists, the executable will create one with default actions.
 Make sure you hide these files in a well hidden folder.

-## How to configure the trolling tasks
+## How to configure Troller's tasks

 Each line is a command.
 The syntax is `action|parameter`.
 Don't use spaces, use the `|` separator.